jltu/jltu-github.io/essays/Smarter-Questions-and-Smarter-Answers.md

 ## Smarter Questions

+In the next example shown below is what a smart question looks like:

->Thread Title: Does Java JIT cheat when running JDK code?
+Thread Title: Does Java JIT cheat when running JDK code?

->I was benchmarking some code, and I could not get it to run as fast as with java.math.BigInteger, even when using the exact same algorithm.
+I was benchmarking some code, and I could not get it to run as fast as with java.math.BigInteger, even when using the exact same algorithm.
 So I copied java.math.BigInteger source into my own package and tried this:
 ```
 //import java.math.BigInteger;